Mikage Station (Hanshin): History

 Mikage Station opened on the Hanshin Main Line on 12 April 1905.

+It was grade-separated and elevated along with the other stations on the line in July 1929.

 Service was suspended owing to the Great Hanshin earthquake in January 1995.
 Restoration work on the Hanshin Main Line took 7 months to complete.

 Station numbering was introduced on 21 December 2013, with Mikage being designated as station number HS-25.